Relm4/Relm4/relm4-examples/README.md

 + alert: A simple app that uses the alert provided by relm4-components.

++ open_button: A simple app that uses the open button provided by relm4-components.

 + popover: A simple app that uses a popover.

 + drawing: A simple app that draws moving circles on a canvas.

++ components_old: A simple app that counts up or down and also has two components that hide and show each other.
+This demonstrates how to use components that can send messages to each other but are fully independent apart from that.